anhvurz90/lineVnTest2/README.md

 # lineVnTest2

-A.Requirement: improve code & DB, focus on 2 pages [/location/] v‡ [/location/detail].
+A.Requirement: improve code & DB, focus on 2 pages [/location/] v√† [/location/detail].

   1.List issues of the system: performance, error, exception etc.
   2.Update/add code to resolve these issues.